Robert Houze

 Robert A. Houze, Jr., is an American atmospheric scientist, researcher, author, and Professor Emeritus of Atmospheric Sciences at the University of Washington where he led a research team known as the Mesoscale Group for 46 years.
-He and his group participated in international field projects around the world and global satellite programs employing weather radar and aircraft in the tropics and midlatitudes, in projects sponsored by NSF, NASA, DOE, and NOAA.
-Houze has been on the science teams for three NASA satellites for the global study of clouds and precipitation.
+He is known for his participation and leadership in international field projects employing meteorological radar and research aircraft around the world in the tropics and midlatitudes and for serving on science teams for three NASA satellites equipped with radar for the global study of clouds and precipitation.
 The predominant areas of his research are tropical convective clouds, extreme storms, flooding in the Asian Monsoon, tropical cyclones, and midlatitude frontal systems in mountainous regions.
+His projects were sponsored by NSF, NASA, DOE, and NOAA.

-Houze has published over 200 research articles and has authored a comprehensive book on the physics and dynamics of all types of clouds in the atmosphere entitled Cloud Dynamics.
+Houze has published over 200 research articles and has authored a comprehensive book on the physics and dynamics of all types of clouds in the atmosphere entitled Cloud Dynamics, Second Edition.
 In 2017, the Robert A. Houze Jr. Symposium was organized to honor him at the American Meteorological Society's Annual Meeting.
+In 2025, he received the Society's highest recognition, that of Honorary Member.

 Education and career

 Born in Texas in 1945, Houze grew up in College Station, near Texas A&M University, where he received a B.S. in Meteorology in 1967.
 He then attended the Massachusetts Institute of Technology (MIT), from which he received an M.S. in Meteorology in 1969, followed by a Ph.D. in Meteorology in 1972.
 At MIT, his mentor was Pauline Austin, a pioneer of using radar to study weather.
-After completing his Ph.D., Houze joined the University of Washington as an Assistant Professor in 1972 and rose to the level of full Professor in 1983.
-In 1988-89, he taught at the Swiss Federal Institute of Technology in Zurich as a Guest Professor.
-At the University of Washington, he has mentored 24 Ph.D.’s.
+After completing his Ph.D., Houze joined the University of Washington as an assistant professor in 1972 and rose to the level of full professor in 1983.
+In 1988-89, he taught at the Swiss Federal Institute of Technology in Zürich as a Guest Professor.
+During his time as a professor, he has mentored 25 Ph.D.s.

-Houze is a Fellow of the American Meteorological Society, and in 2006, he was awarded the Society’s highest research award, the Carl-Gustaf Rossby Research Medal.
-He is a Fellow of the American Geophysical Union, and in 2012 he delivered the Union’s Bjerknes Lecture.
-In 2013, he became a Fellow of the American Association for the Advancement of Science.
-He is a Fellow of the Royal Meteorological Society, and in 2014 he received that Society’s highest research award, the Symons Gold Medal.
+Houze is a Fellow of the American Meteorological Society and the Royal Meteorological Society.
+In 2006, he was awarded the American Meteorological Society’s highest research award, the Carl-Gustaf Rossby Research Medal.
+In 2014, he received the Royal Meteorological Society's highest research award, the Symons Gold Medal.
+He is a Fellow of the American Geophysical Union and of the American Association for the Advancement of Science.

-During 2015-2018 Houze was designated as a Laboratory Fellow at the Pacific Northwest National Laboratory.

-In 2017, the Robert A. Houze Jr. Symposium was organized to honor him at the American Meteorological Society's Annual Meeting.